 Are your best behaved employees also your worst behaved?

-“Abuse of supervision” can refer to comments or actions that make an employee feel like they haven’t been treated fairly.
+“Abusive of supervision” can refer to comments or actions that make an employee feel like they haven’t been treated fairly.
 “Imagine an employee who just engaged in unpaid overtime in order to finish a project,” Valdron said, “and then is called a slacker by the supervisor the very next day.
 Feeling unrecognized and mistreated, that employee might feel justified in falsely calling in sick the next day in order to balance the scales.”
 The feeling of being unrecognized and mistreated by supervisors after having done something good grants one “moral licensing” for doing something bad.

 What can you do to prevent this from happening in your organization?
 Focus on reducing perceived supervisory abuse by clarifying roles and responsibilities with employees and setting realistic performance expectations, Valdron said.
 With small changes, you can turn deviants into model citizens once again.